devicemapper - a storage backend based on Device Mapper

 The device mapper graphdriver uses the device mapper thin provisioning

 module (dm-thinp) to implement CoW snapshots.
-The preferred model is
+For each devicemapper

 automatically by using loopback mounts of automatically created sparse

-required to map from docker entities to the corresponding devicemapper
+from docker entities to the corresponding devicemapper volumes is

 In order to support multiple devicemapper graphs on a system, the thin